Solamil/rsync-script/README.md

 The actual transfer is done by [rsync](https://github.com/WayneD/rsync), which is a command to transfer files between local and remote host.
 It also manages to transfer files locally.
 It is available in most of package managers.
 It provides a lot of options and features.
 In order to use rsync effectively and quickly on daily basis, helper script `rsync-script.sh` comes in hand.
+Don't think about what sort of options to use ever again.
 This script allows to `push` or `pull` changes or new directories and files to or from remote host.
 The same logic as used in git repositories.